hashicorp/terraform-provider-google/website/docs/r/dns_managed_zone.html.markdown

 * `non_existence` -
   (Optional)
   Specifies the mechanism used to provide authenticated denial-of-existence responses.
-Output only while state is not OFF.

 * `state` -
   (Optional)